Ausangate Trek 6 Days

-We start the day with a great breakfast that is provided by our chef, we will then walk gradually up to get the last pass called Jhampa pass 5,030 m / 16,498 feet, where we’ll still have amazing views of glacier peaks right in front of us.
-From this last pass, we’ll start trekking gradually downhill for 2 hours to the last camp site called Ninaparayoq 4,700 m / 15,416 feet.
-Upon our arrival, we’ll have lunch and after that the whole afternoon for chilling at last camp site.
+We start the day with a great breakfast that is provided by our chef, we will then walk gradually up to get the last pass called Jhampa pass 5,060 m / 16,601 feet, where we will still have amazing views of the glacier peaks right in front of us.
+From this last pass, we will start trekking gradually downhill for 2 hours to the last camp site called Ninaparayoq 4,700 m / 15,420 feet.
+Upon our arrival, we will have lunch and after that the whole afternoon is for chilling at this last camp site.
 All meals included.

 Hiking Time: 5 – 6 hours

 Lowest Point: 4,700 m / 15,420 ft

 Day 6, Ninaparayoq – Pacchanta Town – Cusco

 Wake up call with hot coca tea in the morning to have another great day, after having breakfast we’ll hike downhill for 2 hours and 30 minutes to Pacchanta town, the final point of the trail, where we’ll have a chance to soak in the hot springs.
 At this place, we’ll eat our last lunch.
 After having lunch we’ll have a farewell ceremony to our muleteers, cooks, and guides.
 We will eventually drive back to the hotel in Cusco.
 All meals included, except the last dinner.

 Although we do our very best possible to adhere to the schedule above, this itinerary is subject to change for several reasons beyond our control, including strikes, weather, natural disasters, and terrain conditions.
 On some occasions, these conditions may demand us to deviate from our original schedule, in which case we will provide the best available alternative options.
 And we’ll make a great experience of it!